 Rock pathways are a backyard staple, but, sometimes it is a good idea to step outside the box when planning your rock pathway.
-Here are fifteen incredible variations on the classic rock pathway.
+Here are fifteen incredible rock pathway ideas to inspire you.

 Use similar sized river rocks to create this whimsical pathway through your garden.
 If possible, incorporate moss between the rocks.

 While this is not great for barefoot walking, loose gravel is a great material for a pathway.

 Use woodchips and gray river rocks to connect different areas of your yard together.

 Another great way to use river rock, the moss and the smaller pebbles compliment the rest of the landscape nicely.

 Use different colored rocks to create a pattern.
 The different colors really help to make the space look used, which is great!

 Another great idea to create a pattern on your pathway.
 Use similar shades, and plan your pattern out in advance.
 You’ll be glad that you did.

 Create a tiled pathway with old pieces of tile and fill in the cracks with a darker colored stone.